 Protected Characteristic Group Is there a potential for positive or negative impact?
 Please explain and give examples of any evidence/data used Action to address negative impact (e.g. adjustment to the policy) Disability Potential for negative impact Applicants, reviewers and panel members with neurodisabilities may find it difficult to access and view electronic documentation/experience difficulties with concentration Panel members and interviewees with physical disabilities may find it difficult to access the meeting venue and / or participate in the meeting if the assessment venue cannot cater for their needs.
-UKRI-BBSRC will: consider the use of a virtual meeting and the platforms used to facilitate this respond to individual support needs on a case by case basis. ensure that electronic information is accessible gather information from meeting participants about any additional requirement they may need in order to fully participate ensure that the venue is easily accessible to main rail/air links ensure that plenty of breaks are built into the agenda allow for potential use of screen readers for
+UKRI-BBSRC will:

-Gender reassignment Marriage or civil Neutral Neutral Neutral Neutral participants who are visually impaired ensure that colours chosen and other visual stimuli do not trigger migraines or affect those with colour blindness; different colours may assist with this if participants do not bring their own laptops N/A partnership Pregnancy and maternity Potential for negative impact Panel members and interview candidates who are pregnant/ on maternity or have child or other caring responsibilities may be discouraged from participating in Panel meetings Career breaks in applicant track records due to parental leave or caring responsibilities may be seen as negative by the panel Consider the use of a virtual meeting UKRI-BBSRC consults with all participants to understand and cater for their requirements for participation.
+• text size or use a text reader on the page ensure that, at physical meetings, those with hearing impairments are placed where their hearing will not be interfered with Ensure that there is functionality for automated live captions in virtual meetings for those with hearing impairments Gender reassignment Neutral Neutral N/A Marriage or civil partnership Neutral Neutral N/A Pregnancy and maternity Potential for negative impact Panel members and interview candidates who are pregnant/ on maternity or have child or other caring responsibilities may be discouraged from participating in Panel meetings Career breaks in applicant track records due to parental leave or caring responsibilities may be seen as negative by the panel • Consider the use of a virtual meeting UKRI-BBSRC consults with all participants to understand and cater for their requirements for participation.
 As a general principle, venues are easily accessible to main rail/air links and easy to move around.
 Meeting rooms are comfortable and meetings are timetabled to allow for adequate breaks.
 UKRI-BBSRC aims to ensure that the venue is able to provide childcare/babysitting services if requested.
+UKRI-BBSRC will pay the cost of additional caring responsibilities incurred while on

-Guidance to be provided to the panel to ensure appropriate assessment of applicant track record without bias against career breaks due to parental leave/caring responsibilities,etc. Race Potential for negative impact It is important that selection of panel members is from a diverse community UKRI-BBSRC will monitor the diversity of panel members to ensure representation of the community and a diversity of opinion Religion or belief Neutral Neutral UKRI-BBSRC ensures that religious observances are taken into account as much as possible when timetabling major activities.
+UKRI-BBSRC business if requested.
+Guidance to be provided to the panel to ensure appropriate assessment of applicant track record without bias against career breaks due to parental leave/caring responsibilities,etc. Ethnicity Potential for negative impact It is important that selection of panel members is from a diverse community UKRI-BBSRC will monitor the diversity of panel members to ensure representation of the community and a diversity of opinion, while maintaining necessary scientific expertise Religion or belief Potential for negative impact Panel members may be discouraged from participating in the panel meeting if it is due to take place during a religious festival UKRI-BBSRC ensures that religious observances are taken into account as much as possible when timetabling major activities.
 When applicable, UKRI-BBSRC ensures that the venue caters for all dietary requirements.
 Sexual orientation Neutral Neutral N/A Sex (gender) Potential for negative impact Panel members and interview candidates may find it difficult to participate if they have caring responsibilities.
 There is an uneven gender split in the community of applicants and Panel members.
 UKRI-BBSRC ensures that school holidays are taken into account where possible when timetabling the Outlines and Full Stage Panel meetings for the sLoLa call.
-Expectations and dates for all aspects of the process are set out as far in advance as possible, allowing for preparation for participants to cover any caring responsibilities.
-Where possible, UKRI-BBSRC aims to schedule meetings in standard working hours.
-UKRI-BBSRC will pay the cost of additional caring responsibilities incurred while on UKRI-BBSRC business.
-UKRI-BBSRC will monitor the diversity of panel members to ensure representation of the community and a diversity of opinion Age Neutral Neutral N/A
+Expectations and dates for all aspects of the process are set out as far in advance as possible, allowing for

+Ago Neutral Neutral partiany respective whee UKR to so in st hour to so in state to RI-BBSRC will the cost of tional caring consibilities rred while on RI-BBSRC ness.
+RI-BBSRC will itor the diversity anel members to Age ineutrai neutrai IN/A